RebeccaTamachiro/my-responsive-portfolio/text/womens-football-project-page.md

 The 2019 FIFA Women's World Cup had just been on and with more and more people (finally) giving the women's game a bit of attention I thought it could be a cool idea to let visitors search for different countries and learn how they did on the tournament.

-I was also dreaming high in terms of maybe being able to set up a simple database to pull this information from; and in terms of API, having curated news and displaying live game *scores*.
+I was also dreaming high in terms of maybe being able to set up a simple database to pull this information from; and in terms of API, having curated news and displaying live game scores.

 Basically an all-in-one website with everything you needed to know about women's football.